 In this paper, we uncover a new off-path TCP hijacking attack that leverages a subtle side channel in the new mixed IPID assignment method of Linux kernel version 4.18 and beyond.
-We find that a pure off-path attacker can downgrade the IPID assignment for TCP packets from the more secure per-socket-based policy to hash-based policy, thus building a shared IPID counter that can be observed to learn the presence of victim TCP connections and then infer the sequence numbers and acknowledgment numbers of the connection.
-We evaluate the impacts of the new off-path TCP exploit on the Internet and implement the exploit under different scenarios.
+We find that a pure off-path attacker can downgrade the IPID assignment for TCP packets from the more secure per-socket-based policy to hash-based policy, thus building a shared IPID counter that can be exploited to infer the state of a victim TCP connection.
+We evaluate the impacts of our attack on the Internet and implement the exploit under different scenarios.
 Our experiments show that off-path attackers can perform various attacks by exploiting the newly discovered IPID side channel, e.g., resetting SSH connections, manipulating web traffic and poisoning BGP routing tables.
-We also propose to eliminate the root cause of the exploit via repairing the IPID assignment to TCP packets in Linux.
+We also propose to eliminate the root cause of the exploit via repairing the IPID assignment.
 We implement our countermeasure and confirm its effectiveness in practice.